Contact information

 Avatar

-Data crawling refers to the process of collecting data from non-web sources, such as internal databases, legacy systems, and other data repositories.
+Database crawling refers to the process of collecting data from non-web sources, such as internal databases, legacy systems, and other data repositories.
 It involves using specialized software tools or programming languages to gather data from multiple sources and build a comprehensive database that can be used for analysis and decision-making.
 Data crawling services help businesses automate data collection.
+What is crawling vs scraping?

-Data crawling services are often used in industries such as marketing, finance, and healthcare, where large amounts of data need to be collected and analyzed quickly and efficiently.
+Database crawling services are often used in industries such as marketing, finance, and healthcare, where large amounts of data need to be collected and analyzed quickly and efficiently.
 By automating the data collection process, businesses can save time and resources while gaining insights that can help them make better decisions.
+Well, now you might have understood about crawling vs scraping.

 Scraping data does not necessarily involve the web.
 Data scraping tools that help in data scraping could refer to extracting information from a local machine, a database.
 Even if it is from the internet, a mere “Save as” link on the page is also a subset of the data scraping universe.